- What is HoneyBook

 Scheduling.
 Skip the phone tag back and forth trying to schedule client appointments.
 HoneyBook’s system lets you to set your availability and then share a meeting link.
 You clients can then book the time that works best for them.
 The scheduling tool is intuitive for both the business owner and client.

 Payments + Invoicing.
-HoneyBook offers online invoicing attached to their contracts, which makes billing customers and getting paid on the go simple.
+This HoneyBook feature offers online invoicing attached to their contracts, which makes billing customers and getting paid on the go simple.
 However, while users are able to brand their invoices to match the rest of their digital stationery, the issue lies in HoneyBook’s limited payment methods.

 When it comes to pricing, HoneyBook looks like a bargain with the Starter Plan set at $9 monthly and Unlimited priced at $39 monthly.
 The Starter Plan provides users with access to all of Honeybook’s features but only up to six months of concierge support.
 Unfortunately, small business owners will need help beyond those six months.